 read more

-Casall has been the Holsteiner studbook’s poster boy over the past years.
+Casall has been the Holsteiner studbook’s figurehead over the past years.
 Only very few stallions have had such an impact on the sport and on the breeding scene while still alive.
 There is no jumping horse studbook in the world that has not been influenced by Casall.

 Stations